-8. SUMMARY OF FACT(S): The Army Discharge Review Board considers applications for upgrade as instructed by Department of Defense Instruction 1332.28.
+7. SUMMARY OF FACT(S): The Army Discharge Review Board considers applications for upgrade as instructed by Department of Defense Instruction 1332.28.

 a.
-The applicant requests an upgrade to honorable.
+The applicant requests an upgrade to honorable and a narrative reason change.
 The applicant's DD Form 214 provides the applicant received a general (under honorable conditions) characterization of service for refusing to comply with the covid-19 vaccination mandate.

-b.
-Based on the available evidence the applicant enlisted in the army at the age of 17, they declined the COVID-19 vaccine on 21 September 2021 and received a GOMOR for failing to comply with a lawful order; to become fully vaccinated.
-They were processed for administrative separation under the provisions of AR 635-200, CH 14-12c misconduct (serious offense).
+ARMY DISCHARGE REVIEW BOARD CASE REPORT AND DIRECTIVE AR20230009005 b.
+Based on the available evidence the applicant enlisted in the army at the age of 18.
+On 8 September 2021 they declined the COVID-19 vaccine and received a GOMOR for disobeying a lawful order; to receive the mandatory COVID-19 vaccine and were processed for administrative separation due to having a GOMOR permanently filed in their AMHRR.